-Agent: Former Seahawk Terrelle Pryor expected to fully recover after stabbing
+Agent: NFL’s Pryor expected to fully recover after stabbing

 Family members are with Pryor at the hospital, according to Gregory Diulus of Vantage Management Group, which represents Pryor.
 They have been told he’s expected to make a full recovery.
 Diulus said he expects to see Pryor on Sunday.

-Pryor, a former Ohio State quarterback, has played for teams including the Buffalo Bills, New York Jets, Washington Redskins and Cleveland Browns.
+Pryor has spent time with nine NFL teams including the Buffalo Bills, New York Jets, Washington Redskins and Cleveland Browns.
 He most recently signed with Jacksonville but was waived in September after a hamstring injury.

+While his professional career has been that of a journeyman, Pryor was a national star in high school and college.
+And his time at Ohio State ended in scandal.

+Pryor grew up in Jeannette, Pennsylvania, and was considered one of the top high school football players in the country when he signed with Ohio State in 2008.
+His recruitment drew national attention because he took the unusual step of waiting until mid-March to make his final decision.
+Most prospects sign in early February.